JamesSkemp/words/content/post/oh-why-cant-i-find-a-reason-to-buy-a-current-gen-portable-console.md

 +++
-title = "Oh why can't I find a reason to buy a current gen portable console?" summary = "I want to spend the money, but can't find a good reason to ..." draft = false comments = true date = "2010-10-30T17:23:00-05:00"
+title = "Oh why can't I find a reason to buy a current gen portable console?" description = "I want to spend the money, but can't find a good reason to ..." draft = false comments = true date = "2010-10-30T17:23:00-05:00"